iron-software/IronWebScraper.Examples/how-to/license-keys/README.md

 </configuration>
 ```

-Please note a prevalent licensing complication affecting IronWebScraper versions from [2023.4.13](https://www.nuget.org/packages/IronWebScraper/2023.4.13) to [2024.3.6](https://www.nuget.org/packages/IronWebScraper/2024.3.6) associated with:
+Be aware of a licensing complication that affects IronWebScraper versions [2023.4.13](https://www.nuget.org/packages/IronWebScraper/2023.4.13) to [2024.3.6](https://www.nuget.org/packages/IronWebScraper/2024.3.6) in the following scenarios:
-- **ASP.NET** environments
+- **ASP.NET** projects
-- **.NET Framework version 4.6.2 and above**
+- **.NET Framework version >= 4.6.2**

-There's a particular issue where the license key in `Web.config` is **NOT** being recognized.
-For further guidance, refer to our detailed problem-solving guide here: ['Setting License Key in Web.config'](https://ironsoftware.com/csharp/webscraper/troubleshooting/license-key-web.config/).
+In these cases, the license key placed in a `Web.config` file may not be correctly recognized or utilized by the software.
+For a solution, refer to the '[Setting License Key in Web.config](https://ironsoftware.com/csharp/webscraper/troubleshooting/license-key-web.config/)' guide.

-### Verifying Successful License Key Installation
+### Verifying the Installation of Your License Key

-To confirm if your license key is active, execute the following check:
+To confirm if your license key is functioning correctly:

 ```cs
 bool result = IronWebScraper.License.IsValidLicense("IRONWEBSCRAPER-MYLICENSE-KEY-1EF01");